 It is easy to become mesmerized by the vast rainbow of colors on some tropical birds and reptiles.
 Mammals, on the other hand, have very dull colors in comparison.
 I wanted to find out why.

 Yet, we don’t see this in the mammal world.
 In fact, we don’t see many colors at all.
-The color in most mammalian fur tends to fall in brown, black, tan, grey, white, and red tones.
+The color of most mammalian fur tends to fall in brown, black, tan, grey, white, and red tones.
 In this article, we look at the reasons why?
 Are there any colorful mammals?

 Why Are Animals Colorful?

 Typically, animals are colorful to attract a mate, warn off predators or send messages to each other.
 Male birds will develop breeding plumage in an astonishing array of colors to appear more attractive to mates in courtship rituals.
-Duller birds may rely on their nest building skills or song instead.
+Duller birds may rely on their nest-building skills or song instead.

 Why Are Mammals Not Colorful?

 Other factors like size, strength, and the ability to provide also play a part.
 It is simply a case of catching the scent of a female in heat and finding her for many predators.
-Mammals don’t always get to be as choosy as other animals.
+Mammals don’t always get to be as picky as other animals.

 As for communication, some mammals will use color differently to signal to others in their group.
 Rabbits and deer species, for example, have white tails that stand out from the rest of their body—a flick of this white tuft signals to others that danger is lurking and they need to retreat.
 Mammals will also resort to vocalizations to communicate as a group or to locate their mates or young.